neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/example_pipelines/examples/README.rst

 Integrated analysis with Neuropixels 2.0
 ----------------------------------------

-Steve Lenzi (Margrie Lab) has an integrated pipeline for automated behavioural, electrophysiological, and anatomical analysis.
+Steve Lenzi (`Margie Lab <https://www.sainsburywellcome.org/web/groups/margrie-lab>`__) has an integrated pipeline for automated behavioural, electrophysiological, and anatomical analysis.
 Steve works with a multi-session escape paradigm, recording stimulus-responsive neurons in the posterior striatum.
 He is using NeuroPixels 2.0 and SpikeGLX with a SpikeInterface-based